Skip to main content

 Share:

-Updated August 12, 2020.
+Updated May 23, 2024.
 The information contained in this blog is current and accurate as of this date.

 Nursing is a great career for people looking to help others and learn valuable skills.
 There are several different nursing fields to that match all kinds of skills and interests.
 Interested candidates should take the time to learn about nursing careers that pique their interest and find out which nursing program to enroll in.

-General Nursing Careers
+General Types of Nursing Careers

 Most nurses need a specific license and degree before they're qualified to work in health care.
 Some nurses pursue a general nursing career after receiving their certification and degree, while others may earn a certification after specializing in a certain medical subject.
 General nursing careers include: